 Your main goal with dieting to drop your cellulite is to focus on lowering insulin, lowering glycemic levels, and lowering inflammation.
 These three are the worst of the bunch and over time not only lead to weight gain but also cellulite (23).

-Then to lose your cellulite you’re going to need to build muscle mass along with burning body fat.
+Then to lose your cellulite you’re going to need to build muscle mass along with burning fat.
 I like to combine HIIT, Afterburn workouts, and Metabolic Resistance Training.
-They use the most strategic methods for maximizing fat loss while reducing your body fat.
+They use the most strategic methods for maximizing fat loss.
 You can find a full workout program in my Flat Belly Formula system.